drahosj/308labs/lab-07/lab07.md

 Primary key fingerprint: 647F 2865 4894 E3BD 4571  99BE 38DB BDC8 6092 693E
 ~~~

-Ideally we would now contact that the listed person or go and talk to other kernel developers in the "Web of Trust" to verify that this is a valid signature, but for this class that is entirely unesseccary.
+Ideally we would now contact that the listed person or go and talk to other kernel developers in the "Web of Trust" to verify that this is a valid signature, but for this class that is entirely unnecessary.
 We will assume that this signature is valid and move forward with the lab.

 ~~~bash
 $ tar -xvf linux-4.4.3.tar